Getting Started with the FRDM-KL43Z

 CLOCK_EnableClock(kCLOCK_PortD);

-// Set the PORT configuration - from DISABLED -> GPIO.
+// Set the PORT configuration from DISABLED to GPIO

 LED_GREEN_INIT(LOGIC_LED_OFF);